Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Main results: monotonicities emergent partition on sparse graphs

-A notoriously difficult issue for most of the measures that can be obtained from FK-percolation, is to establish monoticity properties as a function of the involved parameters.
-The next theorem, which is reminiscent of Russo's pivotality formula in percolation models~\cite{grimmett1999percolation,debernardini2015russo}, offers a general characterization of monotone events w.r.t. $\Phi_q$ as a function of $q$.
+A notoriously difficult issue for most of the measures that can be obtained from FK-percolation, is to establish monotonicity properties as a function of the involved parameters.
+Our first theorem, which is reminiscent of Russo's pivotality formula in percolation models~\cite{grimmett1999percolation,debernardini2015russo}, offers a general characterization of monotone events w.r.t. $\Phi_q$ as a function of $q$.

-\begin{theorem}[\bf{Monotone events for the rooted forest on arbitrary networks}] Let $G=(V,E,w)$ be a weighted directed graph, denote by $\P$ the law of the random rooted forest $\Phi_q$ with parameter $q>0$, and let $r_q:=r(\Phi_q)$ be the number of roots.
+\begin{theorem}[\bf{Monotone events for the rooted forest on arbitrary networks}] Let $G=(V,E,w)$ be a weighted directed graph, and let $r_q:=r(\Phi_q)$ be the number of roots of the random rooted forest $\Phi_q$.
 Then, for any set of rooted forests $\mathcal{H} \subseteq \mathcal{F}$, it holds that the derivative w.r.t $q$ of the probability of the event $\Phi_q \in \mathcal{H}$ is given by

-\end{theorem} This statement is proven in \cref{proofsGeneral} and shows that monotone events in $q$ are those for which the difference $\E[r_q \mid \Phi_q \in \mathcal{H}] - \E[r_q]$ has a constant sign as $q$ varies.
-Though it may be difficult to check the sign of this difference for specific events, still, when possible we believe this statement can be handy and of great help.
-We also mention that in \cite{avena2018applications} a coupled version of the forest\footnote{This coupling corresponds to an explicit coalescence-fragmentation process (Markovian after proper time-rescaling) with values in $\mathcal F$ in which coalescence of trees is dominant but whenever the underlying building RW produces a loop, a tree gets fragmented into subtrees, see~\cite[see Thm.2 and Sect2.2]{avena2018applications}.} is constructed by means of an algorithm allowing to sample an entire forest trajectory $(\Phi_q)_{q\in[0,\infty)}$.
-Yet, this coupling is monotone only in mean, but not trajectory-wise, hence it is not useful to characterize monotone events.
+\end{theorem} This statement is proven in Section~\ref{proofsGeneral} and shows that monotone events in $q$ are those for which the difference $\E[r_q \mid \Phi_q \in \mathcal{H}] - \E[r_q]$ has a constant sign as $q$ varies.
+In practice it might be not straightforward to check the sign of this difference, since it requires control on the conditional distribution of $r_q$.
+Still, for specific events we believe this statement can be of great help, of which we give an example in the proof of Theorem~\ref{thm:monotone_correlations_symmetric}.
+We also mention that in \cite{avena2018applications} a coupled version of the forest\footnote{This coupling corresponds to an explicit Markovian coalescence-fragmentation process with values in $\mathcal{F}$ in which coalescence of trees is dominant but whenever the underlying building RW produces a loop, a tree gets fragmented into subtrees, see~\cite[see Thm.2 and Sect2.2]{avena2018applications}.} is constructed by means of an algorithm allowing to sample an entire forest trajectory $(\Phi_q)_{q\in[0,\infty)}$.
+Yet, this coupling is monotone only in mean, but not trajectory-wise, hence this coupling is not useful to characterize monotone events.